mpyrek/MiAPD/README.md

 ### Capabilities Application development

-To develop app we can extend experts modules and clarify their task.
-To make the application easier to use, user manuals could be added.
+To develop app we can extend experts' modules and clarify their task.
+To make the application easier to use, user manuals could be extended.

 ### Authors